Uberspace/lab/source/guide_fmdserver.rst

 Prerequisites
 =============

-A domain or subdomain to connect to your FMD-Server via web backend, The FMD-Server package from GitLab.
+A domain or subdomain, like $USER.uber.space to connect to your FMD-Server via web backend, the FMD-Server package from GitLab.